BetaHydri/DirSize/README.md

 ## 🔐 Administrator Privileges

-The script includes sophisticated administrator privilege handling:
+The script includes administrator privilege detection and validation:

 - **Detection**: Automatically detects if running with admin privileges
-- **Auto-Elevation**: Can restart itself with elevated permissions
+- **Validation**: Can require admin privileges with `-RequireAdmin` parameter
-- **Persistent Display**: Elevated windows pause at completion for result review
+- **Clear Feedback**: Shows admin status and provides helpful error messages
-- **Graceful Fallback**: Continues operation with limited access when elevation isn't possible
+- **Manual Elevation**: Users must manually start PowerShell as Administrator when needed
-- **Clear Feedback**: Shows admin status and restricted directory counts
+- **Graceful Fallback**: Continues with limited access when admin not required

 ### When do you need admin privileges?